prometheusllc/pmcg-nsot-lab/README.md

-# cosmos-terraform-NSOT
+# prometheusllc-terraform-NSOT

-The Cosmos Terraform NSOT template will build out a higly available, dedicated NSOT environment including:
+The Prometheus-LLC Terraform NSOT template will build out a higly available, dedicated NSOT environment including:
 <br /> i.
 Dedicated NSOT VPC within the region you specify
 <br /> ii. public subnets/routing tables for DMZ access to environment via a public facing bastion/management host as well as NGWs for                private subnet internet access.
 <br />iii. private routing table/subnets for isolated backend app servers only accessible via the management/bastion host and through the            ELBs for the WebUI.